fvaleri/strimzi-debugging/sessions/001/README.md

 -rw-r--r--.
 1 fvaleri fvaleri  43 Sep  8 16:55 partition.metadata
 ```

-The log file is in binary format, but Kafka includes a tool to dump and decode it content.
-Let's look at one ogf them
+Partition log files are in binary format, but Kafka includes a dump tool for decoding them.
+On this partition we have
-and see if it contains one of our messages.
-On this partition we have one batch (`baseOffset`), containing only one
-record (`| offset`) with key "1" and value "hello".
+one batch (`baseOffset`), containing only one record (`| offset`) with key "1" and value "hello".

 ```sh
 $ kafka-dump-log.sh --deep-iteration --print-data-log \